sp-hash/TeamBlackMiner/OPTIONS.md

 				Example:
 				TBMiner --nvidia-only

--J --kernel [,]             Set GPU kernel seperately for each device.
-(Nvidia CUDA)
+-J -ke --kernel [,]		Set GPU kernel seperately for each device (Nvidia CUDA).
 				Format is a comma seperated array.
 				Setting a kernel option overides the default autotune behavior.

 				--kernel [0] works good on low power settings (TDP), cards with few shaders, low intensity.
 				...
 				--kernel [15] works good on higher power settings (TDP), cards with many shaders, high intensity.

 				Example:
 				TBMiner --kernel [2,4]

--E --xintensity [,]         Set a comma separated array of GPU devices intensity.
+-E -xi --xintensity [,]		Set a comma separated array of GPU devices intensity.
-                            If one value is set, this value will be used for all devices.
+				If only one value is set, this value will be used for all devices.

 				This sets the intensity for the GPU threads.
 				Very useful to be able to find the best hashrate and the produce the minimum rejected shares.
-			    Different pools and different setup might have different best values for xintensity.
+				Different pools and different setups might have different best values for xintensity.

 				Value -1 is calculate dynamic.
 				Valid values are 1 to xxxxx.

 				Example:
 				TBMiner --xintensity [224,222]

 -j --lock-cclock [,]        Set core clock for each device.
 (Nvidia CUDA)
                             Format is an array of comma seperated values.